Is anything open on Christmas Day? Store and restaurant chains whose doors are open today.

 What superstores and department stores are open on Christmas?

 You may be out of luck if you are looking to shop at a superstore on Christmas, as most major chains plan to close on December 25.
-That includes Costco, Kohl's, Sam's Club, Target and Walmart.
+That includes BJ's Wholesale Club, Costco, Kohl's, Sam's Club, Target and Walmart.

 What grocery stores are open on Christmas?